 The purpose of the pencil grip is to help a child develop a tripod (three fingered) pencil grip.
 Once mastered they can draw, colour and write without experiencing pain or discomfort when writing.

-The purpose of the pencil grip is to help a child develop a tripod (three fingered) pencil grip.
-Once mastered they can draw, colour and write without experiencing pain or discomfort when writing.
-There is some research suggesting how a child holds a pencil is irrelevant.
-I disagree with this.
-If a child cannot hold a pencil in a three fingered grip, they will find it more difficult to form rounded shaped letters.
+When a child cannot hold a pencil in a three fingered grip, they will find it more difficult to form rounded shaped letters.
 This can slow their writing down or cause them to grip too tightly around the pencil.
-If this is the case a child will say their hand hurts when writing or they will wiggle their fingers to help the blood flow back to the hand.
+If this is the case a child will say their hand hurts when writing.
+Or they will might wiggle their fingers to help the blood flow back to the hand.

 The tri-go pencil grip has three holes, helping guide a child’s fingers into a tripod grip.
 Two are the same size; these are for the thumb and index finger.
-The smaller hole is so that the middle finger can rest under the pencil shaft.
+Those smaller holes are so that the middle finger can rest under the pencil shaft.
 They help left and right-hand writers.
 The plastic is not as rigid as some and it does come in a variety of colours.
 I find they only work well if all three fingers are placed in the holes.
 If the thumb remains tucked over the top of the pencil, then this pencil grip makes no difference.

-The foam tube acts as a cushion around the pencil.
+This foam tubing acts as a cushion around the pencil.
 It helps children who grip too tightly when writing and find changing their pencil grip not interesting.

-Sometimes an elastic band around the pencil can provide a similar cushioning.
+A top tip for you. . .
+Sometimes an elastic band wrapped around the pencil can provide a similar amount of cushioning.

-The triangular pencil grip is often the one that most people know.
+The one that most people know is the triangular grip.
 It helps guide a child into understanding that their 3 fingers need to be in different parts around the pencil shaft.
-It has a rigid plastic material and it helps left or right handed writers.
+Often it has a rigid plastic material.
+Helps both left or right handed writers.

 The ultra-grip is one of my favourites.
 It comes in a variety of colours including metallic colours.
-It is soft and bouncy to touch thus helping those that grip too tightly.
+This is soft and bouncy to touch thus helping those that grip too tightly.
 It has a bevelled end which helps encourage an open web space between the thumb and the index finger.
-This space is needed when writing round shaped letters.
-It can help left and right-hand writers.
+A space is needed when writing round shaped letters.
+Helpfully, it can help left and right-hand writers.